NandiniMeh/memory-weave/README.md

 ## 🧠 Inspiration

-*What if you could feed fragments of your life to an AI and it stitched them into a memory more vivid than reality?*
+*What if you could feed snippets of your life to an AI that stitched together a memory more vivid than real life?*
-Memory Weave was born from the intersection of emotion, memory, and machine imagination — an exploration of how language can reweave what time has unraveled.
+Memory Weave started at the crossroads of emotion, memory and machine imagination — An examination of language's potential to reconnect what time has separated.

 ## ✨ Credits